 Check for flavour enhancers, additives and preservatives as these can contain even more sugar, salt and other substances that can cause you many health issues.
-If you got confused what healthy foods are check out The Truth About Foods guide which is about how to read product labels, foods that make you fat and many misleading marketing claims that are ruining our health.
+If you got confused what healthy foods and breads are check out this post about hormone damaging cereals.

 Include fresh whole foods in the diet such as eggs, healthy fats, lean meats, fruit and vegetables that provide you with a more nutritious alternatives than cereals.

 P.S.
 Do you like what you read and would like to read more?
 Subscribe to the Outsmart Disease thyroid blog updates and get your FREE e-mail course Nutritional guide for Hashimoto’s disease.